Novout/betterwrite/FOR_DEVELOPERS.md

 ### Creative

-Primary content is available at `project.pages[].entities[]` where each entity has the values ​​in **raw** and other extra information.
+Primary content is available at `project.chapters[].entities[]` where each entity has the values ​​in **raw** and other extra information.
 Every block of information is treated as **entity** and handled by the index of its position in the list:

 #### Structure ContextState (Chapter)